Marko-What/PHP-Parser-Store-Create-Populate/README.md

 Run the rowPrinting.php script to test out if the values does exist in a database.

 If conditionals in use of to check out user interaction with the select html element.
-Name reference to retrive the result.
+Name reference to retrieve the result.
 Wrapped functionality sql queries to a database.

 Datatables and pagination using external plugin.